Building Your First Investment Portfolio Step by Step

 Determine Your Asset Allocation

 If your investment horizon is 20 years or more, you can afford to hold a higher percentage in stocks because you have time to recover from market downturns.
+Our guide on understanding market corrections explains how to stay composed when those dips happen.
 If you need the money within five years, a more conservative allocation with higher bond allocation protects against the risk of a market decline at exactly the wrong time.

 Choose Your Investments